emasche/London-Fire-Brigade-Incident-Call-Analysis-Jan-Apr-2017-SQL-Tableau/README.md

 ![Incidents by hour](SQL-screenshots/incidents-by-hour8.PNG)

-Results indicate a peak activity time occuring at 18:00 (2,187 calls) and a lowest activity time occuring at 00:00 (485 calls)
+Results indicate a peak activity time occuring at 18:00 (2,187 calls) and a lowest activity time occuring at 00:00 (485 calls).

 ## 3. Outlier Detection